freenas/freenas-docs/userguide/install.rst

    might also be necessary to adjust the BIOS configuration to boot from the new %brand% USB stick.

-Make sure that the boot device order in the BIOS is set to boot from the device containing the %brand% installer media, then boot the system to start the installation.
+Ensure the boot device order in the BIOS is set to boot from the device containing the %brand% installer media, then boot the system to start the installation.